-- Major infrastructure business case £87m to align with and enable including electrical infrastructure upgrades, building fabric etc As examples; - a.
+- Major infrastructure business case £87m to align with and enable including electrical infrastructure upgrades, building fabric etc. As examples; - a.
 High/Low voltage electrical infrastructure project at Prince Phillip Hospital - b.
-Largescale roof replacements at Glangwilli Hospital - c.
-Engineering end of life replacement schemes i.e. heating infrastructure, ventilation plant, electrical systems, control systems, boiler house uogrades etc. - d.
-Enabling Electrical infrastructre works at all sites from WPD and SP - e.
-Several existing Esates have physical constraints and backlog preventing ideal decarbonisation investment e.g. boilers.
-There remains a significant maintenance requirement to restore Estates to a compliant and optimum condition and this places demands on capital availability. - Note: Where possible when delivering major infrastructure schemes the opportunities to deliver decarbonisation works as part of the wider scheme will be considered where feasible.
-Of note Glangwilli Hospital and Withybush Hospital are subject to repurposing plans and only prioritised investment on these sites will be targeted in future years.
-This approach may apply to decarbonisation projects given the link to the timescales for site repurposing plans. - Whilst there will be considerations about site repurposing plans the wider Mid and West Wales programme represents an opportunity to deliver best practice decarboniaion solutions on new developments and our approach to Healthcare Delivery. - As part of the Estate modernisation programme there will be new opportunities to decarbonise existing emerging and new properties (Crosshands ICC, Camrmarthen Hub, Cardigan ICC) and each will provide distinct and different opportunities requiring bespoke feasibility and design.
+Largescale roof replacements at Glangwili and Withybush Hospitals - c.
+Engineering end of life replacement schemes i.e. heating infrastructure, ventilation plant, electrical systems, control systems, boiler house upgrades etc. - d.
+Enabling Electrical infrastructure works at all sites from WPD and SP - e.
+Several existing estates have physical constraints and backlogs preventing ideal decarbonisation investment e.g. boilers.
+There remains a significant maintenance requirement to restore Estates to a compliant and optimum condition and this places demands on capital availability. - Where possible when delivering major infrastructure schemes the opportunities to deliver decarbonisation works as part of the wider scheme will be considered where feasible.
+Of note, Glangwilli Hospital and Withybush Hospital are subject to repurposing plans and only prioritised investment on these sites will be targeted in future years.
+This approach may apply to decarbonisation projects given the link to the timescales for site repurposing plans. - Whilst there will be considerations about site repurposing plans the wider Mid and West Wales programme represents an opportunity to deliver best practice decarbonisation solutions on new developments and our approach to Healthcare Delivery. - As part of the Estate modernisation programme there will be new opportunities to decarbonise existing emerging and new properties (as examples Crosshands & Aberystwyth ICCs, Carmarthen Hub) and each will provide distinct and different opportunities requiring bespoke feasibility and design.